kalikauymbaev/Letter-Detection-Project/README.md

 ### File Breakdown

 1. **artifacts/**
-   This directory contains the saved models, quantization artifacts, and other intermediate files used during training and evaluation.
+   This directory contains the saved models, quantization artifacts and other intermediate files used during training and evaluation.
 These files are crucial for the deployment of the model in real-world applications, especially for embedded systems.

 2. **emnist/**
    This folder contains the dataset files related to the **EMNIST** (Extended MNIST) dataset, which is used to train and evaluate the character detection model.
 It consists of handwritten characters similar to the MNIST dataset, but includes letters as well as digits.